polarityio/rapid7-nexpose/README.md

 ## Polarity

-Polarity is a memory-augmentation platform that improves and accelerates analyst decision making.
+Polarity is a memory-augmentation platform that improves and accelerates analyst decision-making.
 For more information about the Polarity platform please see:

 https://polarity.io/